aws-samples/amazon-bedrock-rag-knowledgebases-agents-cloudformation/README.md

 ## Conclusion

-In this codesample, we demonstrated how to create an enterprise ready RAG solution using a combination of AWS services using CloudFormation.
+In this codesample, we demonstrated how to create an enterprise ready RAG solution using a combination of AWS services and CloudFormation.